craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/About People/Nations/Holyl'nds/Local Lore/The Old.md

 The field of fruit punches is a 15' radius circle.
 Within this radius, each 5' square has a 1/6 chance of being active for up to 3d6 rounds.
 While active, creatures who enter the active space or begin their turn there take 3d6 acid damage.

 ###### Burnt Fuzz
 > A fuzzball, or a burnt fuzz, whatever you want to call it, is only really a rookie killer.
 Just don't run.
 Walk real slow, and you should be fine.
-Ivan is the worst case I've seen, and he only has burns up to his torso and a wicked trigger twitch.
+Ivan is the worst case I've seen, and he only has burn scars up to his torso and a wicked trigger twitch.

 The burnt fuzz anomaly is a 15' radius circle of copper-green spindly vines.
 When a creature moves more than 5' in a round through the circle, they take 1d6 lightning damage for each 5' space moved.